su-mana-s/su-mana-s/README.md

 ## Hi 👋

 I am a student who loves exploring unprecedented and delightful blends of academic fields.
-I currently spend my days exploring Neural Networks, model architectures, developments in Data Science and whatever else catches my fancy.
+I currently spend my days exploring Neural Networks, model architectures and, well, whatever else catches my fancy.
 I also love discovering new problems and thinking about the logic and statistics behind the many systems that drive the world today.

-I love contemplating philosophy and math and the intersections of such fields in general.
+I love contemplating philosophy and math and the intersections of such fields in general!

-- 👯 I’m looking to collaborate on research/projects in the fields of AI/ML and Blockchain
-- 💬 Ask me about Books, Philosophy, Math and the Universe!

 ### Find me on: